Is San Sebastian Worth Visiting? Yes! Here’s why

 San Sebastian also has loads of great spots for stand-up paddleboarding (SUP) and kayaking, and plenty of cycle routes.

-Plenty of Interesting Architecture
+4. Plenty of Interesting Architecture

 Another impressive building to spot is the 18th-century Baroque Basilica of Santa Maria and the ornate Palacio Miramar (Miramar Palace)

 Outside the old town, especially along the promenade at La Conca beach and heading away from the sea, you’ll find lots of buildings influenced by French and English architectural styles of the 19th century.
-This style is referred to as the Belle Époque period and reflects the boom in wealth in the area at that time- this is the part of the city that was once marshland!
+This style is referred to as the Belle Époque period and reflects the boom in wealth in the area at that time.
+This is the part of the city that was once marshland!

 On the opposite bank of the river, you’ll find the ultra-modern Kursaal Congress Centre and Auditorium with its futuristic glass cubes contrasting starkly with the historical buildings.

-Well Connected
+5. Well Connected

-The city has its own airport, San Sebastian Airport (EAS).
-It’s also around an hour’s drive from Bilbao and Vitoria-Gasteiz, both of these cities also have airports.
+The city has its own airport, San Sebastian Airport (EAS), and it is also around an hour’s drive from both Bilbao and Vitoria-Gasteiz, which also have international airports.
+If you prefer public transport, there are regular trains and buses that connect San Sebastian with other cities in Spain.

-Because San Sebastian is near the French border, it’s a great city to stop in a few days if you want to do a longer trip that combines both Spain and France.
+Because San Sebastian is so close to the French border, it is a great place to spend a few days as part of a longer trip that combines both Spain and France.

-Lots of Green Spaces
+6. Lots of Green Spaces

-Interesting Museums
+7. Interesting Museums

 One of the most striking parts of the building is the Renaissance-style cloister and church decorated with gigantic canvases by Catalan artist José María Sert.
 The museum is split over several levels and is packed with cultural and historical artefacts of Basque life.